Read out what’s written in the image below.

 Now look at the following mathematical problem: 17 × 37

-You know immediately that this is a multiplication problem.
+You know immediately that it’s a multiplication problem.
 You probably also know that you can solve it, with pen & paper or calculator.
-However, without spending some time on the problem, you can't find the right answer.
+However, without spending some time on the problem, you can’t find the right answer.

 Try to complete the multiplication (in your head) now.

-If you have actually tried to carry out the computation in your head (which most likely you haven't), you might have realised that it is a bit of a strain.
-You've felt the burden of holding a lot of stuff in your memory.
-The process consists a lot of mental work: deliberate, effortful, and orderly.
-It is an instance of slow thinking using System 2.
+If you try to carry out the computation in your head, you would realise that it is a bit of a strain.
+You feel the burden of holding a lot of stuff in your memory.
+Unlike 2 + 2 = 4, this process consists a lot of mental work.
+It’s deliberate and effortful.
+Here you have to engage in something called Reflective Thinking.